ChristopherJBarclay/basic-website-template/README.md

-# Cloud Resume Challenge

-This is my resume site for the Cloud Resume Challenge.
-It will act as the 5th version of my Portfolio site.
+# Basic Website Template

+This is a basic website template to get started creating a website from scratch.

+I began this project as part of the Cloud Resume Challenge, which I wanted to do while rewriting my portfolio website from scratch.
+I abandoned this approach, so this became a Basic Website Template instead.